fidelis-eng/simple-movie-app/README.md

 mkdir movieApp
 cd movieApp
 ```
-Fetch the project into the directory 'movieApp'.
+Fetch the project files into the directory 'movieApp'.

 ## Running the Server